How to create a bug report

 -

 Not all of the above is required in a bug report.
 Use your common sense.
-As a rule of the thumb more information is usually better than little information.
-But sometimes too much non-relevant information may obscure the tiny problem that would be obvious if just the right amount of information is provided.
+As a rule of the thumb, more information is usually better.
+At the same time, though, too much irrelevant information may obscure a tiny problem that would be obvious if you provided just the right amount of information.